 QZ sums this up perfectly, “Duolingo has pulled off a remarkable feat.
 The startup, valued at $700 million, has built one of the world’s most popular language-learning apps while only hiring a handful of translators.
 Each day, the startup serves up millions of sentences, almost all of them created by its 300 or so volunteers.”

 Most of what is on the app has been “crowd-sourced” by volunteers.
 Really, it’s just delegated to them.
 While they work hard to keep the language learning app free, it comes at a cost.
 And that’s reflected each time a bizarre phrase manages to slip by.
-When you dig deeper, you realize that Duolingo faces a precarious stack of potential problems further down the road.
+When you dig deeper, you realize that Duolingo faces a precarious stack of potential problems further down the road that don’t help with making you fluent at all.
 Mainly, how can the company manage to check new phrases, making sure only useful and appropriate ones end up on its platform?

 Finding the right language learning platform takes time.
 You need to understand what kind of learner you are and what works best for you.
 It’s important to find one that emphasizes speaking, not typing, a language.
 And you want one with a wide-range of accurate, useful phrases that you can use in your daily life.
 Because that’s what fluency is about.